bleemeo/glouton/README.md

 (cd examples/mqtt; docker-compose up -d)
 ```

+Then go to the Grafana dashboard at http://localhost:3000/d/83ceCuenk/, and log
+in with the user "admin" and the password "password".
+You might have to wait a
+little before seeing data on the graph.

 More details are available on [SquirrelDB Ingestor](#TODO) on how to use authenticated MQTT
 connections and how this setup can be scaled for high availability.